echo-hydro/wisemanlab.github.io/join/index.md

 # Graduate Students

 Scripps students apply to a single [graduate program](https://education.scripps.edu/graduate/about-the-graduate-school/) and do not apply directly to labs.
 During the first year of a PhD program, Scripps students can rotate through ~3 labs prior to deciding on a thesis lab.
 Our lab is usually open for rotation students every quarter and will generally have room for 1-2 new graduate students per year.

 Students joining the Wiseman lab come from diverse scientific backgrounds including structural biology, chemistry, cell biology, and computational biology.
-We are specifically looking for motivated, hard working students that bring new perspectives to the group and facilitate our every expanding scientific interests.
+We are specifically looking for motivated, hard working students that bring new perspectives to the group and facilitate our ever expanding scientific interests.

 # Postdoctoral Fellows